 reports on a recent Court of Appeal ruling.

-Governance: Protecting the reputation of the council
+Governance: Protecting the statutory officers

 Healthcare: Local authorities and health services